-CET 1 instruments contribute to CET 1 at their accounting value.
-In the case an instrument does not meet the CET 1 criteria in Article 28 of CRR, or ceases to meet CET 1 criteria, as set out in Article 30 of CRR, the accounting value of the instrument shall be excluded from contributing towards CET 1.
+CET 1 instruments contribute to CET 1 capital at their accounting value and only in relation to the amount that has been fully paid-up.
+In the case an instrument does not meet the CET 1 criteria in Article 28 of the CRR, or ceases to meet CET 1 criteria, as set out in Article 30 of the CRR, the accounting value of the instrument shall be excluded from contributing towards the CET 1 capital of the institution.
 Therefore, where direct or indirect funding has occurred at issuance, the accounting value of the instrument purchased with direct or indirect funding shall be excluded from contributing to CET 1.

 1) The amount that the institution shall exclude from CET 1 is the accounting value of the shares, which in this example is 200.

 2) Since the amount that is excluded is the accounting value, a change in the market value of the shares has no bearing.
 Likewise, the amount of the loan relative to the share value has no bearing.
 So, in the example, the relevant amount to exclude is still 200.